JoonDong2/Android/WaveData/README.md

 ## CriticalLine

-This is responsible for drawing critical line. the `heigh` of this line is converted `float value` and notified `WaveBars` and external class implemented `ExternalCLValueListener interface`.
+This is responsible for drawing critical line. the `height` of this line is converted `float value` and notified `WaveBars` and external class implemented `ExternalCLValueListener interface`.

 ## WaveBars